aliyun-fc/repack-apk/README.md

 1. The [zip format][zip-format] allows appending to zip files without rewrite the entire file
 2. The [great zipmerge][zip-merge] makes appending to zip files as easy as a charm
 3. The great design in [great zipmerge][zip-merge] makes using OSS as the storage backend possible
-4. The great [OSS][oss] features like multipart/upload part by copy/get object by range makes OSS as a perfect storage backend
+4. The great [OSS][oss] features like multipart/uploadPartCopy/getObjectByRange makes OSS as a perfect storage backend

 [zip-format]: https://en.wikipedia.org/wiki/Zip_(file_format)
 [zip-merge]: https://github.com/rsc/zipmerge